ImJakeDev/movie-sagas/DESIGN.md

     - movies.router.js:
       - Has a GET from the saga and a GET to the database with a query asking the database for movies
         - 'SELECT * FROM "movies";' -> gives me everything from movies table: [{movie1}, {movie2},...]
-      - Has a PUT from the saga and a PUT to the database updating the specific movie id with a query asking the databse to change an "element" from the request.body
+      - Has a PUT from the saga and a PUT to the database updating the specific movie id with a query asking the database to change an "element" from the request.body
         - might need multiples depending on the edit functionality...
     - genres.router.js:
       - I honestly am not sure how to connect the genres to each individual movie right now.
       - I have a query to get the genres of every movie
-      - I might be able to dispatch the HTTP with a title variable based on the componet and then send the variable with the query to get the corect genres of that movie.
+      - I might be able to dispatch the HTTP with a title variable based on the component and then send the variable with the query to get the correct genres of that movie.
       - Seems doable...
         - url: 'somesite.com/models/thing?ids=1,2,3'
         - Query: SELECT "movies"."title", array_agg(name) AS genres FROM "movies" JOIN "movies_genres" ON "movies" "id" = "movies_genres"."movie_id" JOIN "genres" ON "genres"."id" = "movies_genres"."genre_id" WHERE "movies" "title" = 'Beauty and the Beast' GROUP BY "movies"."title";